coderjp/verifier/README.md

 ### Email Subject

-By default, the config option `subject` is used, however you can define the following method in the model.
+By default, the config option `subject` is used, however you can define the following method in the model:

 ```php
 ...